maccana/Mean-Stack/README.md

 TO DO:

+- Profile controller not recognised error in console
 - Fix routes to display appropriate pre/post sign in/up views

 NOTE: Current DB setting in config/env/development.js is set to local MongoDB.